Apply to Graduate

 - After the registrar audits your status, about 2-3 months into your last semester, your graduation information will state your status.
 If you are cleared for graduation, then your Graduation Information box will say Active Application - On Track to Grad, 2nd Audit.

 Step 4.
 Minors, Certificates, Concentrations and the International Plan Forms Must be Submitted (if applicable)

-- Certificates - Certificate forms are not turned in with the degree petitions.
-They are turned in directly to the department offering the certificate.
-You must ask the department offering the certificate for their form.
+- Certificates - Certificate forms are turned in directly to the department offering the certificate, usually a month before you graduate.
+Ask the department offering the certificate for their form.
 Certificates do not show up on your diploma or transcript.

-- International Plan - All IP students who plan to complete the program must submit the International Plan Degree Designation Form to the registrar's office separately.
-This IP form requires an IP signature and your academic advisor's signature BEFORE you turn it into the registrar's office.
+- International Plan - All IP students who plan to complete the program must submit the International Plan Degree Designation Form to OIE.
+This IP form requires an IP signature and your academic advisor's signature BEFORE you turn it in.
 The International Plan is a degree designator and will show up on your diploma and on your transcript.

 Step 5.
 Review Your DegreeWorks Audit

 - All students must review their DegreeWorks audit.
 DegreeWorks is the system that is used to verify you are eligible to graduate.
 It is completely your responsibility to verify your DegreeWorks audit is correct and all of the requirements are met.

 - After you log on, you will see your degree audit.
 If you have any questions about it, then contact your academic advisor.

 - All free electives must be approved by your academic advisor even if they fill in on DegreeWorks.
 Free electives cannot duplicate any of your other classes required for the BSME degree.

 - Degree Certification will conduct 2 audits of your application.
 Below is a breakdown of the timing of the audits: